ysflghou/lghou.com/content/blog/BlazorTicTacToe/blazor-game.md

 }
 ```

-Finally, this is our complete game !
+Finally, this is our complete game!

 ![New game feature](https://i.imgur.com/GfQKrSu.gif)